nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * First view the list of installed Linux distributions using the command `wsl -l -v`
 * Then run the command `wsl --unregister <distroName>` where "distroName" is the name of the Linux distribution to be uninstalled
 * Alternatively, a Linux distribution can also be manually uninstalled from "Add or remove programs" section in the System Settings

-## TODOs
-* run bash commands using wsl prefix
-* run open windows drives in linux using /mnt/c path
-* pass commands between windows command line and linux using the pipe operator "|"

 ### References
 * Basic wsl commands reference - https://learn.microsoft.com/en-us/windows/wsl/basic-commands#install